 Guyana is one of the most adventurous, raw, and serene countries in South America.
-There are so many awesome things to do in Guyana for both tourists and locals alike and you’ll have the time of your life traveling here!
+And it goes without saying that there are so many fun things to do in Guyana!

 I spent 10 days in Guyana and it was one of the best experiences I’ve ever had!
 But what exactly is there to do, and what are the best places to visit in Guyana?